worthingtonse/WEST-Protocol/I. Auditing Services.md

 4. Customer ID Use.
 What did a specific user do.
 5. Technical.
 Transaction completion times, number of transactions per second, etc.
 6. Administrative actions such as creating

+## Dashboards

+### Auditor Dashboard
+The records are shown from newest to oldest with the newest on top.

+### Performance Dashboard
+Shows all eight columns.
+There is a filter by drop down on each column head.
+Events can be sorted by start and end date.
+They can choose just one command to look at.
+"All" is the default.
+Sort based on user ID is possible.
+Sort by ip address.
+Sort by nanoseconds taken.
+Sort by Respons code ('All' is default.
+There is a button "Search" that causes the query to execute.

 <!--